-There’s no question that there is plenty of breathtaking natural beauty in Virginia, but the state is also home to more than a few natural wonders worthy of exploration.
+There is plenty of breathtaking beauty in Virginia, but the state is also home to more than a few natural wonders worthy of exploration.

 Forget about the Grand Canyon.
 We’ve got the “Grand Canyon of the South” at Breaks Interstate Park in Southwest Virginia.
 That just scratches the surface, too.

-Here are 12 natural wonders in Virginia you’ve absolutely got to see to believe.
-Even better, all of them can be paired with a hike.
+Here are 12 natural wonders in Virginia you’ve got to see to believe.
+All of them can be paired with a hike, too.
 Add these to your outdoor bucket list.

 #1: Sand Cave

 Sand Cave had simple beginnings.
-Once a massive rock in Southwest Virginia, wind eroded the sandstone over many years to create 250-foot-wide half-dome Sand Cave.
+Once a massive rock in Southwest Virginia, wind eroded the sandstone to create 250-foot-wide half-dome Sand Cave.

-Inside, an acre of soft, beach-like sand awaits the driven few that choose to hike 4.0-miles along the Ewing Trail and Ridge Trail to reach the awe-inspiring natural cave.
+Inside, an acre of soft, beach-like sand awaits those who choose to hike 4.0-miles along the Ewing Trail and Ridge Trail to reach the awe-inspiring natural cave.

-The hiking trail is almost entirely in Virginia, but Sand Cave is barely (like inches) over the Kentucky border.
+The trail is almost entirely in Virginia, but Sand Cave is barely (inches) over the Kentucky border.
 So, both states claim this geological wonder as their own.

 #2: Crabtree Falls